southworks/botbuilder-js/docs/FunctionalTests/functional_tests_on_bots_from_scratch_to_ci.md

 ## Introduction

-This article walks you through making and development functional test for bots testing from the scratch to CI.
+This article walks you through making and developing functional tests for bots testing from scratch to CI.

-We will be covering the basics of making a simple echo bot to test, write functional tests using [Mocha](https://mochajs.org/) and create an Azure CI to Deploy the bot and running tests.
+We will be covering the basics of making a simple echo bot to test, write functional tests using [Mocha](https://mochajs.org/) and create an [Azure CI](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) to Deploy the bot and running tests.

 At the end, you will learn how to:

 - Create a basic Echo bot
-- Create a functional tests using Mocha as test suite
+- Create a functional test using Mocha as test suite
 - Set up an Azure CI for Deploying a bot and running functional the functional tests

-You can download the project files used in this article in the [project_files folder](https://github.com/microsoft/botbuilder-js/tree/master/libraries/functional-tests) included within this article's directory.

 ## Create a test bot